tobiashomie/comdocs/docs/subspace/subnets.md

 - the percentage of emissions that goes towards incentive (miners)

 trust_ratio (int) (min=0, max=100)
-- the percentage of votes that are weighted as tust (number of modules that vote for you), in addition the voted stake.
+- the percentage of votes that are weighted as trust (number of modules that vote for you), in addition the voted stake.
-- for example, if 10 of 100 people vote for you and the tust score is 100, then you get 10/100 score.
+- for example, if 10 of 100 people vote for you and the trust score is 100, then you get 10/100 score.
 If someone else has twice as many models that vote for them, they get twice the score (20/100).
     - having a high trust score means that stake is weighted less, but forces people to get the most votes from the network
 - if trust is 0, then the votes are entirely based on stake
     - having a low trust means that the votes are more stake based, and are linear with stake.